Roxette: 1994–1998: Crash! Boom! Bang! and Don't Bore Us, Get to the Chorus!

 Roxette then embarked on another, albeit scaled-down, worldwide tour, skipping North America in the process.
 The "Crash!
 Boom!
 Bang!
 Tour" saw Roxette becoming the first Western band to be allowed to perform in China (Workers' Indoor Arena, Beijing) since Wham! in 1985.
 The procedure to get permission for this concert took over a year, and included self-censorship of lyrics.
 In 2008 they were ordered to pay 4.5 million kronor in unpaid taxes to the Swedish Tax Agency, for money earned during the German part of the 1994/95 tour.

 In October 1995, Roxette released their first greatest hits compilation, Don't Bore Us, Get to the Chorus!
 This reached the top 5 in many European countries, including the UK, as well as the top 10 in Australia.
-It featured four new songs, three were released as singles, including the ballad "You Don't Understand Me", co-written by Desmond Child.
+The compilation sold 6 million copies worldwide, and featured four new songs, three of which were released as singles, including the ballad "You Don't Understand Me", co-written by Desmond Child.
 Also that year, a compilation of demos, B-sides and remixes, alongside some of the 1993 MTV Unplugged material, was released in Japan and parts of South America under the title Rarities.

 Gessle briefly reunited with Gyllene Tider in 1996, then Roxette took instrumental masters of many of its ballads and recorded translated Spanish lyrics over them.
 The resulting album, Baladas En Español, sold well in Spanish-speaking regions, reaching 2× platinum in Spain and platinum in Argentina.
 The single "Un día sin ti" ("Spending My Time") accompanied by a video directed by Jonas Åkerlund, became their first Latin Pop Airplay chart entry.
 The duo then released solo albums, I en tid som vår (In a Time Like Ours) by Fredriksson and The World According to Gessle by Gessle, with both charting in Sweden.